Advertisement

 Key Takeaways

-• Sleep deprivation increases ghrelin (hunger hormone) by 15% and decreases leptin (satiety hormone)
+• Sleep deprivation bumps up ghrelin (hunger hormone) by about 15% while dropping leptin (the one that tells you you're full)

-• Just 4 nights of poor sleep can make your body as insulin resistant as a pre-diabetic
+• Just 4 nights of bad sleep can shift your insulin resistance into pre-diabetic territory

-• Sleep-deprived people consume 300-400 extra calories per day on average
+• Sleep-deprived people eat roughly 300-400 extra calories per day without realizing it

 01 The Sleep-Weight Connection